Bonney96/the-bonney-lab/content/About.md

 - Development of interpretable AI for biological insights
 - Open-source bioinformatics tools

+## Current Affiliation

+I am currently a Bioinformatics Research Assistant in the Division of Medical Oncology at Washington University in St. Louis (since September 2024).
+I work in the [David Spencer Lab](https://www.davidspencerlab.org/lab/), where I assist with implementing algorithms and software for analyzing omics-based data sets and developing new analytical methods for large-scale genomic, epigenomic, and clinical datasets.

 ## Research Philosophy

 My approach to research is guided by several core principles: